babbra91/babbra91.github.io/index.md

 # Raquel Babb

 ```
-Title: [My Python Repository]
+title: [My Python Repository]
-Description: [A repo housing Python graphing basics and more.]
+description: [A repo housing Python graphing basics and more.]
 ```

 ## Link to My Repository